TowneBank (TOWN)

 Founded in 1998 with a commitment to community-centered banking in the Hampton Roads region, TowneBank (NASDAQ:TOWN) is a community-focused financial institution providing banking, lending, and wealth management services to individuals and businesses in Virginia and North Carolina.

-• Forecasted tangible book value per share decline of 2.9% for the upcoming 12 months implies profitability will deteriorate significantly
+- Estimated tangible book value per share growth of 2.3% for the next 12 months implies profitability will slow from its two-year trend

 Why There Are Better Opportunities Than TowneBank